open/close all folders

-- Speech Impediment: uses Th- instead of s- when speaking.
+- Speech Impediment: Uses th- instead of s- when speaking.

 Harhall/BleetchA renowned tailor who exhibits a nasty angry side, he has come up with the practice of "Splart" as a complex method of dyeing clothes.

 "I shall dispose of you quickly, and then eat you for lunch!"A Wicked Witch who has long bedeviled the Beanbean Kingdom, Cackletta learned that only one with a beautiful voice could use the wish-granting artifact known as the Beanstar... so she and her eccentric henchman, Fawful, turned to the neighboring Mushroom Kingdom to steal the voice of its monarch, Princess Peach.
 Big mistake—the Mario Bros. were on the case in a heartbeat.Halfway through the game, Mario & Luigi confront Cackletta and successfully defeat her.
-She nearly dies from the fight, but Fawful saves her by absorbing her soul with her headgear.
+She nearly dies from the fight, but Fawful saves her by absorbing her soul with his headgear.
 Shortly afterward, Fawful projects her soul into an unconscious Bowser's body, reviving her as Bowletta.

 - Badass Cape: She wears a black, spiky one which resembles a bat's wings.